Last Updated on June 4, 2026

 Praça do Comércio

 One of the great features of the plaza is Arco de Rua Augusta, built to celebrate Lisbon’s reconstruction after the earthquake.
 The Arch also serves as the entrance to Rua Augusta, the lively pedestrian street, lined with stores and restaurants.
-There is a viewpoint on top of the Arch, from which you can admire panoramic views of the city, Baxia neighborhood on one side, and Tagus River on the other.
+For a small fee you can go up to the top of the Arch and for some great views of Baxia neighborhood on one side, and Tagus River on the other.

 Praça do Comércio is also where you can catch the tram 15 going to Belém.